Sir Joshua Rowley

 In March 1780, upon Admiral Sir George Rodney’s arrival to take command of the Leeward Islands station, Rowley transferred to the Conqueror 74, Captain Thomas Watson.
 Commanding the rear division, he was one of several officers castigated by Rodney for failing to support him against the Comte de Guichen at the Battle of Martinique on 17 April, although the failure was largely due to a misunderstanding of orders.
 Continuing in the Leeward Islands campaign, Rowley led the van in the skirmishes with de Guichen in May, but although he fought well and rescued the Albion 74, Captain George Bowyer, his relationship with Rodney remained poor as he bitterly resented the commander-in-chief’s earlier criticism.
 During this action Captain Watson lost his life, and the badly damaged Conqueror was obliged to repair to St. Lucia, with Captain Archibald Dickson assuming command.
 Rowley subsequently raised his flag aboard the Terrible 74, and transferred in July to the Princess Royal 90, both commanded by Captain John Duckworth.

 He was afterwards sent with Commodore Hon.
-Robert Boyle Walsingham and ten sail of the line to reinforce Vice-Admiral Sir Peter Parker at Jamaica, but his squadron of eight sail of the line were caught in the tremendous hurricane of 4-12 October 1780, two being lost.
+Robert Boyle Walsingham and ten sail of the line to reinforce Vice-Admiral Sir Peter Parker at Jamaica, but his squadron of eight sail of the line were caught in the Great Hurricanes of October 1780, two being lost.
 From 1782-3 he commanded the Jamaican station with his flag aboard various vessels including the Ramillies 74, Captain Sylverius Moriarty, the Resource 28 and Diamond 32, commanded in succession by his son, Captain Bartholomew Rowley, the London 90, Captain James Kempthorne, the Ajax 74, Captain Nicholas Charrington and the Preston 50, Captain George Martin.

 On 10 June 1786 Rowley was created a baronet, on 24 September 1787 he became a vice-admiral, and he died at his seat, Tendring Hall, Suffolk, on 26 February 1790.